Floofies/Differentia.js/CONTRIBUTING.md

 `done`|Function|(*Optional*) A Call-With-Current-State callback to run on the last iteration.
 It recieves the return value of `main` as its second argument.
 If this function returns something other than `undefined`, it will be returned to the user's caller; otherwise, the value returned by `main` will be returned to the user's caller.
 `error`|Function|(*Optional*) A Call-With-Current-State callback to run when an error thrown.
 It recieves the `Error` object as its second argument.
 If this function returns something other than `undefined`, it will be returned to the user's caller.

 `entry`, `main`, `done`, and `error` all recieve a `state` object as their first parameter, which is the iterator's state flyweight object; a single object which the iterator actively mutates per-iteration.
-See documentation for *Search Algorithm Iterators* in `README.md` for more information.

 ---